-Will be the Virginia City Arena & Fairgrounds at 458 F Street, Virginia City, NV
+Base Camp will be at the Virginia City Arena & Fairgrounds, 458 F Street, Virginia City, Nevada.

 Parking will be on a dirt and gravel lot.
 There will be room for portable corrals.
-There are a few limited corrals available on site, these are first-come, first-served (Management reserves the right to hold corrals).
+There are a limited corrals available on site.
+These are first-come, first-served.
+Management reserves the right to hold corrals.

-The camp site will be open from 2 PM Thursday afternoon to Sunday evening.
-If you are coming before 2 PM on Thursday afternoon you need to be fully self-sufficient!
-There may be NO amenities including no water.
-Horse water will be available once camp is open.
+Base Camp will be open from 2 p.m.
+Thursday afternoon to Sunday evening.
+If you are coming before 2 p.m. on Thursday afternoon you need to be fully self-sufficient!
+There may be NO amenities, including no water.
+Horse water will be available once camp officially opens.

-Come prepared, the elevation of Virginia City is over 6,000 feet and can get cold at night.
-The comforts of motels and restaurants can be found, as well as shopping and sightseeing within walking distance of base camp.
+The elevation of Virginia City is over 6,000 feet and can get cold at night so come prepared.
+The comforts of motels and restaurants can be found, as well as shopping and sightseeing within walking distance of Base Camp.

-Virginia City Fairgrounds, 458 F Street, Virginia City, NV:
+Virginia City Arena & Fairgrounds, 458 F Street, Virginia City, Nevada

 From Reno I-580 S/US-395 S. Take the US-395 S exit (Exit 57B) toward Virginia City/Carson City/So.
 Lake Tahoe.
 Merge onto US-395 Alt S/S. Virginia St. Turn left on to Geiger Grade/NV-341 to Virginia City.
 Drive through downtown Virginia City towards Gold Hill.
 Turn left on the 341 Truck Route to Carson City (before heading down the hill).
 Make a sharp left onto F Street and follow for approximately two blocks.
-Immediately after you cross the train tracks make a left into the Fairgrounds.
+Immediately after you cross the train tracks continue straight on to Fairgrounds Street.
+The dirt road wraps around to the right into the Fairgrounds.
 Watch for ribbons.

 From Carson City take Hwy.
 50 East to NV-341, follow the truck route to the right.
-BEFORE you reach Virginia City turn left onto F Street and follow for approximately two blocks.
-Immediately after you cross the train tracks make a left into the Fairgrounds.
+BEFORE you reach Virginia City turn right onto F Street and follow for approximately two blocks.
+Immediately after you cross the train tracks continue straight on to Fairgrounds Street.
+The dirt road wraps around to the right into the Fairgrounds.
 Watch for ribbons.

 There will be horse water and porta potties on site.